Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Introduction

-The key challenge for defect embedding methods is that there are several uncontrolled approximations made when deriving effective Hamiltonians.
-As mentioned above, an approximate DC correction must be chosen, since it is not possible to determine exactly the DFT Coulomb interaction in the active space.
-Significant progress in this direction has been made by instead using G$_0$W$_0$ as a starting point for the embedding, in which case the self-energy way be straightforwardly decomposed into contribution inside and outside of the active space~\cite{shengGreenFunctionFormulation2022}.
-The use of G$_0$W$_0$ also, to some extent reduces the dependence on the DFT functional for the initial calculation~\cite{shengGreenFunctionFormulation2022}, though this is expected to be system dependent.
+The key challenge for such defect embedding methods is that there are several uncontrolled approximations made when deriving effective Hamiltonians.
+As mentioned above, an approximate DC correction must be chosen, since it is not possible to determine exactly the DFT Coulomb interaction effects in the active space.
+Significant progress in this direction has been made by instead using G$_0$W$_0$ as a starting point for the embedding, in which case the self-energy may be straightforwardly decomposed into contribution inside and outside of the active space~\cite{hauleExactDoubleCounting2015, shengGreensFunctionFormulation2022}.
+The use of G$_0$W$_0$ also, to some extent, reduces the dependence on the DFT functional for the initial calculation~\cite{shengGreensFunctionFormulation2022}, though this is expected to be system dependent.
 In addition, depending on the system, the initial electronic configuration used for the DFT or G$_0$W$_0$ calculation may be ambiguous.
-For example, it is common in embedding methods to use a spin-unpolarized starting point for the mean-field method, since exchange interactions are explicitly included in the two-particle part; however, the spin-unpolarized electronic structure may be very different than the spin-polarized one.
-Finally, treating the screening at the RPA level is an approximation to be tested~\cite{maQuantumEmbeddingTheory2021,vanloonRandomPhaseApproximation2021}.
+For example, it is common in embedding methods to use a spin-unpolarized mean-field starting point, since exchange interactions are explicitly included in the two-body part of active space Hamiltonian; however, the spin-unpolarized electronic structure for the full system may be very different than the spin-polarized one.
+Finally, the static treatment of interactions in the active space using cRPA is an approximation to be tested~\cite{maQuantumEmbeddingTheory2021,vanloonRandomPhaseApproximation2021}.
+Results from embedding methods may depend qualitatively on the choices made for the above approximations.
+For example, DFT+cRPA with a DC correction neglecting exchange-correlation effects led to an incorrect low-spin ground state for a neutrally-charged iron substitutional impurity in aluminum nitride (Fe$_{\text{Al}}^0$:AlN)~\cite{muechlerQuantumEmbeddingMethods2022}.
+The G$_0$W$_0$-based scheme of Ref.~\cite{shengGreensFunctionFormulation2022}, on the other hand, gave the correct ground state for Fe$_{\text{Al}}^0$:AlN and lowest excited states within 0.5 eV from experiment~\cite{otisStronglyCorrelatedStates2025}.
+The choice of active space orbitals, assumption of static screening in cRPA, and DC correction have each been shown to change the computed excitation energies by at least 0.5 eV for a vanadocene molecule~\cite{changDownfoldingInitioInteracting2024}, which can be considered a model of a strongly correlated defect.